 About the program

 The College of Arts and Sciences (CAS) is pleased to continue the assistantship enhancement program designed to help departments in the college recruit top prospective graduate students into their terminal degree programs.
-This competitive enhancement will provide an additional $4,000 in salary per academic year for up to four consecutive years.
-The assistantship enhancement will be provided in addition to the funding package offered by each student’s academic program.
+This competitive enhancement will provide an additional $4,000 in compensation each academic year for up to four consecutive years.
+The graduate assistantship enhancement will be provided in addition to the funding package offered by each student’s academic program.

-In order to be eligible for nomination, a prospective student must first have been accepted into the program to which they have applied and offered the standard departmental assistantship for all four academic years.
-Students must be enrolled full-time (minimum 6 hours/semester) to be eligible for the additional salary.
+In order to be eligible for nomination, a prospective student must first have been accepted into the program to which they have applied, offered the standard departmental assistantship for all four academic years, and accepted the offer.
+Students must be enrolled full-time (minimum 6 hours/semester) to be eligible for the additional compensation.
 Graduate directors will verify enrollment each semester and promptly notify the appropriate associate dean if a student is no longer in good standing, does not meet the minimum enrollment requirement, or has left the degree program early.

 There are three independent nomination deadlines selected to help CAS graduate programs recruit top doctoral and MFA students both early and later in the admissions process.
 Full and fair consideration will be given to each nominee, regardless of nomination period.